alxgross/Loxone_Websockets_Demo/README.md

 2) Retrieving the RSA public key and encrypting the AES Key with it
 3) Send the AES Key/IV to the Miniserver in a key exchange
-4) Request an authentication token (as we assume that we don't have one yet) 4a) Hash the User and Password to pass to the Miniserver to get the token 4b) Encrypt the Command using the AES Key and IV
+4) Request an authentication token (as we assume that we don't have one yet)
+ a) Hash the User and Password to pass to the Miniserver to get the token
+ b) Encrypt the Command using the AES Key and IV
 5) wait for something to happen (maybe you now press some key in your home...)